apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

 When a client (a web browser or a web client tool, such as curl) requests access to a secured page from the web server (Drillbit), the SPNEGO mechanism uses tokens to perform a handshake that authenticates the client browser and the web server.

 The following browsers were tested with Drill configured to use SPNEGO authentication:

 - Firefox
 - Chrome
 - Safari
+- Internet Explorer
 - Web client tool, such as curl

 An IT administrator configures the web server (Drillbit) to use SPNEGO for authentication.
 Depending on the system, either the administrator or the user configures the client (web browser or web client tool) to use SPNEGO for authentication.
 Configuration instructions are presented later in this document.